 But that’s not the only education requirement.
 Before you can take the licensing exam you must have completed a total of 630 hours of continuing education.
 Agents must continue education to keep their licenses active, so there’s a good chance many of those hours have already been met.
 If not, there are numerous elective courses on property management, commercial real estate and other related topics that can be taken online or in-person.

 All the courses above have to be administered by an approved qualifying education provider if you want to receive credit.
-For instance, Aceable has one of the first-ever TREC-approved mobile app for real estate training.
+For instance, Aceable is one of the TREC-approved mobile apps for real estate training.

 Our online course gives you the freedom to work at your own pace and earn credits without having to rearrange your schedule.
-For those who prefer to learn online, our mobile real estate program is the ideal solution for working towards a license.
+For those who prefer not to go into a classroom on a set schedule, our mobile real estate program provides a solution for working towards a real estate license.

-The online Texas pre-license course covers all the essentials and provides you with tools to use for exam prep.
-The format ensures that if there’s a legal update or change in the TREC rules it will be reflected in the course material.
+The online Texas pre-license course at Aceable covers all the essentials and provides you with tools to use for exam prep.
 Video training with real estate professionals and real-life case studies also get you engaged no matter what device you’re using.